ChocolateLoverRaj/rust_pusher_client/README.md

 - Fit nice with graphical apps, such as apps that used [iced](https://iced.rs/)
 - Be `async`
 - Work on both web and native platforms.
 Currently it works on native only, but making it work on web is simply a matter of replacing the WebSocket library (help wanted). with a cross-platform one.
+- Nicely handle all errors instead of panicking